-The NeuroGenomics and Informatics (NGI) Center focuses on deep molecular characterization of neurodegeneration and diseases of the central nervous system (CNS), with emphasis on Alzheimer disease (AD), Parkinson’s disease (PD), frontotemporal dementia (FTD), stroke as well as other dementias and neurodegenerative processes.
+The NeuroGenomics and Informatics (NGI) Center focuses on deep molecular characterization of neurodegeneration and diseases of the central nervous system (CNS), with emphasis on Alzheimer disease (AD), Parkinson’s disease (PD), frontotemporal dementia (FTD), stroke.
 The ultimate goal of the center is to use high-throughput, multi-omic molecular profiling to understand the biology of these diseases, to define novel biomarkers of disease, and to identify novel therapeutic targets.

 NeuroGenomics and Informatic Structure

 The NGI includes three research units that provide support, expertise, and data for specific projects.

 The Biobank and Phenotype Unit, harmonizes and combines available samples for AD, PD, FTD, stroke, and dystonia among other diseases and conditions.
 This unit receives samples from new participants, as well as longitudinal participants for other ongoing studies.
 In collaboration with the High-Dimensional Bioinformatics Unit, the Biobank and Phenotype Unit and the PIs of the specific projects select and prepare samples for data generation using GWAS, WES, WGS, RNA-seq, single nuclei RNA-seq, proteomics, epigenomics, metabolomics, and lipidomics.

 The High-Dimensional Bioinformatics Unit, receives, processes, QCs, and analyzes all of the -omic data.
 The High-Dimensional Bioinformatics Unit will use standard pipelines for all the samples to guarantee that data generate across project is comparable and can be combine for additional transversals analyses.